bootdotdev/blog/content/tutorials/learn-http-servers-golang-deprecated.md

 toc: true
 ---

-**Welcome to Web Servers**

-In a way, this course is where _everything_ you've learned so far on the Boot.dev back-end track comes together.
-Building web servers is the bread-and-butter of a backend developer's day-to-day work.
+Let's build a fully-fledged HTTP server from scratch in Go.
 This course assumes you already have a solid understanding of Go.
 If you don't, take a step back and take our [Go course](https://www.boot.dev/courses/learn-golang).

+**Caveat**: There is a more updated version of this course that's more interactive over on [Boot.dev here](https://www.boot.dev/courses/learn-http-servers).
+If you're looking for a more interactive experience, I recommend checking it out!

 **Goals of this course**